roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 5. gameTypes.ts:
    - Define and export interfaces for PlayGameProps, SuccessMessage, ErrorMessage, HintMessage, and GameState.
    - Ensure SuccessMessage.text, ErrorMessage.text, and HintMessage.text are of type string.
-   - Update GameState to include a showRetry property of type boolean.
+   - Update GameState to use these new message types.
+   - Include a FormattedAnswer interface that extends WordItem with additional properties.

 6. answerProcessor.ts:
    - Implement utility functions for processing answers and calculating success messages.
-   - Include functions: processAnswer, processRemainingAnswers, and calculateSuccessMessage.
+   - Include functions: processAnswer, processRemainingAnswers, calculateSuccessMessage, and formatAnswer.
    - Ensure calculateSuccessMessage returns a SuccessMessage object.
    - Use the LEXICON_NAME from the CONFIG object when creating invalid answer messages.